dyakonoff/cuba-validation/README.md

 ```
 [Printer.java](listeners-validation/modules/global/src/io/dyakonoff/listenersvalidation/entity/Printer.java)

 Although these annotations are simple to use and well documented, they can cover only simple cases.
-However, sometimes we want to express more complex limitations while keeping the expressiveness and reusability of annotations-based approach.
+But sometimes we need to express more complex limitations while keeping the expressiveness and reusability of annotations-based approach.
 This is feaseble with custom validation annotations.

 [Top](#introduction)